nalhomsi/Tech-Talk/README.md

 # Description

-An MVC (Model-View-Controller) tech blog built using dotenv, Express, Handlebars, MySQL2, and Sequelize.
+A MVC (Model-View-Controller) tech blog built using dotenv, Express, Handlebars, MySQL2, and Sequelize.
 Styled using Bulma.io.
 User must add .env file to login to MySQL.

 # Application Deployment